Frequently Asked Questions

-Proposals are due to AALL at the end of November each year.
-The official call for proposals will include must-have program topics that address the educational needs identified by AALL members.
+The official call for proposals opens each fall and will include must-have program topics that address the educational needs identified by AALL members.
 It is around these topics that the Annual Meeting Programming Committee (AMPC) will structure educational programming.
 Please review all available resources to assist you in the proposal process, including suggestions, guidelines and criteria.
 As you work on the proposal, ask a colleague to review it to ensure that your description, takeaways, and other information are clear, interesting, and relevant.
-(The program and workshop proposal collection website features a ‘share’ function.)

 After the proposal deadline, the AMPC will review, evaluate, and score all submitted proposals for programs and workshops using a comprehensive rubric.
-Content Area Teams will review the proposals within their scope.
+The first review by Content Area Teams will be completely anonymized, with identifiers removed from proposals.
 Scores are compiled, averaged, and used by the Content Area Team Leaders during their program selection meeting, which typically takes place about eight weeks after the submission deadline.
-Working to achieve programming that reflects the various needs, experience levels, and interests of AALL members at the selection meeting, the committee deliberates and selects the most relevant, engaging, and well-developed programs/workshops for the upcoming Annual Meeting.
+Working to achieve programming that reflects the various needs, experience levels, and interests of AALL members at the selection meeting, the committee deliberates and selects the most relevant, engaging, and well-developed programs/workshops for the upcoming Annual Meeting & Conference.

-Once the selections are made, an AMPC member will notify proposers of accepted programs by phone and confirm the contact information for the coordinator (often the same individual who proposed the program).
-If phone contact cannot be made after two tries in a seven-day period, an email will be sent to the proposer.
-Proposers of declined programs will be notified by email.
+Once the selections are made, an AMPC member will notify proposers of accepted programs by email and confirm the contact information for the coordinator (often the same individual who proposed the program).
+Proposers of declined programs will be notified by email by the AMPC chair.